Kid Galahad (boxer): Galahad vs. Dickens

 On 7 August 2021, Galahad successfully captured his first world title, the vacant IBF featherweight title against Jazza Dickens.
 Dickens was ranked #3 by the IBF at featherweight at the time.
 The fight was stopped at the end of the 11th round when Dickens' corner refused to continue due to the punishment that he was taking.

 Galahad vs. Martinez

 On 13 November 2021, Galahad lost his world title in his first defence against Kiko Martinez, who was ranked #15 by the IBF at featherweight.
 Galahad looked comfortable through the first 5 rounds before being floored in the last 30 seconds of round 5.
 Galahad was again floored with the first punch of the 6th round and the referee stopped the fight.

+Galahad vs Hughes

+On 24 September 2022, Galahad fought Maxi Hughes for the IBO lightweight title in Nottingham.
+Hughes won by majority decision on 116-111, 114-113, and 114-114 cards.
+Galahad had a point deducted for a headbutt in the 10th round.
+Without this penalty, the fight would have ended in a draw.
+The fight was close throughout, with neither fighter asserting dominance.
+The Ring magazine described it as "scrappy", and a "rough and frustating fight."